PiHiker/PhoneSmith/README.md

 PhoneSmith
 ==========
-PhoneSmith is a Python tool for generating and formatting phone numbers in multiple styles based on a one area code.
+PhoneSmith is a Python tool for generating and formatting phone numbers in multiple styles based on one area code.
 Whether you're working on dialing, data analysis, CTF challenges, or penetration testing.
 PhoneSmith crafts comprehensive wordlists of phone numbers for a specified area code.

 <img src="assets/PhoneSmith.jpg" alt="PhoneSmith Logo" width="300">